 How Can I Sleep with a Toothache?

 As much as possible, we try to treat emergency patients on the same day as their call.
 But what if your toothache shows up after our office hours?
-Tooth pain can be overwhelming, and if you need to make it through the night before coming in, you could be up instead of getting rest you need.
+Tooth pain can be overwhelming, and if you need to make it through the night before coming in, you could be up instead of getting the rest you need.
 Luckily, there are some ways to ease your discomfort.
 Make sure you take an over-the-counter pain reliever and rinse your mouth with warm saltwater before going to bed.
 You can also put a cold compress on your face to numb the area.
-These should help you get at least a little sleep.
+These steps should help you get at least a little sleep.